Class-action lawsuit filed against Snapchat over drug delivery deaths - NewsBreak

 ENUMCLAW, Wash. — A former elected commissioner of King County Drainage District No. 5 found guilty of stealing district taxpayer money was sentenced Friday.
 Allan “Benny” Thomas, 70, received a sentence of 2.5 years in federal prison and three years of supervised release.
 Thomas and his wife...

 The leader of a violent, prolific drug trafficking ring was sentenced this week in U.S. District Court in Seattle to 15 years in prison, announced U.S. Attorney Nick Brown.
-Kent Police and other area agencies assisted the Drug Enforcement Agency (DEA) in this case.
-Cesar Valdez-Sanudo, 36, pleaded guilty in...
+SeaTac Police along with other area agencies assisted the Drug Enforcement Agency (DEA) in this case.
+Cesar Valdez-Sanudo, 36, pleaded guilty...

 Marysville woman sentenced after using son to traffic drugs outside restaurant